TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/guides/_index.md

 ---
-title: "Guides"
+title: "Examples"
 description: ""
-weight:
+weight: 25
 ---

-This section contains guides for building divers applications using {{% tts %}}.
+This section contains examples for building applications using {{% tts %}}.